Ubedullah-ubed-7296/Flutter-Lab-Experiments/README.md

 # Flutter-Lab-Experiments
-1. a) Install Flutter and Dart SDK.
+1a) Install Flutter and Dart SDK.
-1. b) Write a simple Dart program to understand the language basics.
+1b) Write a simple Dart program to understand the language basics.
 2. a) Explore various Flutter widgets (Text, Image, Container, etc.).
 2. b) Implement different layout structures using Row, Column, and Stack widgets.
 3. a) Design a responsive UI that adapts to different screen sizes.